Apache: Conflict with Mexico and the United States

 When the United States went to war against Mexico in 1846, many Apache bands promised U.S. soldiers safe passage through their lands.
 When the U.S. claimed former territories of Mexico in 1846, Mangas Coloradas signed a peace treaty with the nation, respecting them as conquerors of the Mexicans' land.
 An uneasy peace with U.S. citizens held until the 1850s.
 An influx of gold miners into the Santa Rita Mountains led to conflict with the Apache.
 This period is sometimes called the Apache Wars.

-United States' concept of a reservation had not been used by the Spanish, Mexicans or other Apache neighbors before.
+The United States' concept of a reservation had not been used by the Spanish, Mexicans or other Apache neighbors before.
 Reservations were often badly managed, and bands that had no kinship relationships were forced to live together.
 No fences existed to keep people in or out.
 It was common for a band to be allowed to leave for a short period of time.
 Other times a band would leave without permission, to raid, return to their homeland to forage, or to simply get away.
 The U.S. military usually had forts nearby to keep the bands on the reservations by finding and returning those who left.
 The reservation policies of the U.S. caused conflict and war with the various Apache bands who left the reservations for almost another quarter century.

-War between the Apache peoples and Euro-Americans has led to a stereotypical focus on certain aspects of Apache cultures.
+War between the Apaches and Euro-Americans has led to a stereotypical focus on certain aspects of Apache cultures.
 These have often been distorted through misunderstanding of their cultures, as noted by anthropologist Keith Basso:

 Forced removal

-In 1875, United States military forced the removal of an estimated 1500 Yavapai and Dilzhe'e Apache (better known as Tonto Apache) from the Rio Verde Indian Reserve and its several thousand acres of treaty lands promised to them by the United States government.
-At the orders of Indian Commissioner L.E.
-Dudley, U.S. Army troops made the people, young and old, walk through winter-flooded rivers, mountain passes and narrow canyon trails to get to the Indian Agency at San Carlos, 180 mi away.
+In 1875, United States military forced the removal of an estimated 1,500 Yavapai and Dilzhe'e Apache (better known as Tonto Apache) from the Rio Verde Indian Reserve and its several thousand acres of treaty lands promised to them by the United States government.
+At the orders of Indian Commissioner L. E. Dudley, U.S. Army troops made the people, young and old, walk through winter-flooded rivers, mountain passes and narrow canyon trails to get to the Indian Agency at San Carlos, 180 mi away.
 The trek killed several hundred people.
 The people were interned there for 25 years while white settlers took over their land.
 Only a few hundred ever returned to their lands.
 At the San Carlos reservation, the Buffalo soldiers of the 9th Cavalry Regiment—replacing the 8th Cavalry who were being stationed to Texas—guarded the Apaches from 1875 to 1881.

 Beginning in 1879, an Apache uprising against the reservation system led to Victorio's War between Chief Victorio's band of Apaches and the 9th Cavalry.